JuliaCloud/AWS.jl/sample/README.md

 - do other work

 After all work is done, exit from the host, and from localhost
-- julia shutdown.jl           # VERY VERY IMPORTANT
+- julia terminate.jl           # VERY VERY IMPORTANT

 ## Typical workflow for executing an external host

 From the local, i.e. machine external to EC2
 - Change and edit config.jl
-- julia startup.jl
+- julia launch.jl
 - julia setup_external.jl
 - julia
 - julia include("compute_external.jl")
 - do other work

 After all work is done,
-- julia shutdown.jl           # VERY VERY IMPORTANT
+- julia terminate.jl           # VERY VERY IMPORTANT

+NOTE: In the steps above, launch.jl and terminate.jl can be replaced by start.jl and stop.jl respectively, if you intend to work off a previously launched cluster.

 ## AMI NOTES